subh-karma/AgriTrack/README.md

 ➾ RESTful API Integration: Easy integration with external systems via API for data management.

 #Technologies:
-Django Framework
+♜Django Framework

-Python REST API
+♜Python REST API

-Working on deploying project using "PythonAnywhere"
+♜Working on deploying project using "PythonAnywhere"

 #Video Demo:
 Below, I have posted a video where I run the project and perform various CRUD operations, explaining how each feature works